 So were investors right to jump in on the back of these results?

-We all enjoy a good-news story, but it’s another thing entirely to base investment decisions on such short-term and potentially short-lived results.
+We all enjoy a good news story, but it’s another thing entirely to base investment decisions on such short-term and potentially short-lived results.
 So let’s step back a bit and look at how existing shareholders have faired in the last decade.

-That’s one seriously bumpy ride, especially if you though you were buying a boring and safe blue chip.
+That’s one seriously bumpy ride, especially if you thought you were buying a boring and safe blue chip.
 As you can see, those investors who were brave enough to jump in when everyone thought it was the end of the world (early 2009) have made a colossal amount of money.
 They may be tired old clichés, but “being greedy when others are fearful” and “buy when there’s blood in the streets” are as close to Newton’s Laws as investors are ever likely to get.

 Can the investors who are piling in today expect anything better?